 Increasingly stringent measures are often used to slow the spread of the coronavirus.
-It often includes isolation of the majority of the population.
+It often includes the isolation of the majority of the population.
 Psychologists warn that the loss of habitual social ties is fraught with problems, and the longer the isolation lasts, the worse the consequences can be.

 China’s experience has shown that isolation is the most effective way to contain a pandemic.
-The number of states where residents are urged to stay at home is increasing, as well as training and work transferred to a remote format; schools, restaurants, shopping malls are closed, and visitors are not allowed in nursing homes and hospitals.
+The number of states where residents are urged to stay at home is increasing, as well as training and work transferred to a remote format; schools, restaurants, and shopping malls are closed, and visitors are not allowed in nursing homes and hospitals.
 All these measures are intended to prevent the virus from spreading freely.

-However, psychologists say, quarantine and social isolation can lead to depression, alcoholism, and anxiety disorders.
+Psychologists say quarantine and social isolation can lead to depression, alcoholism, and anxiety disorders.
 That is why it is very important to pay attention to substance abuse prevention and treatment in times of COVID-19.

 There is not much research into the psychological effects of social isolation during epidemics.
 However, a meta-analysis published in the March 2020 issue of The Lancet makes some conclusions.
 The authors reviewed 24 studies that researched the impact on the psyche of quarantine people during atypical pneumonia, the outbreak of H1N1 influenza, Ebola, and other infectious diseases in the 21st century.